22388o/yuv/crates/storage/README.md

 Provides traits and implementations of storage for YUV transactions.
 For default use case it is a wrapper around `LevelDB` database, for tests - in-memory storage.

-All the types that come through the storage are serialized using `serde_cbor`.
+All the types that come through the storage are serialized using `ciborium`.

 Example of using the [InventoryStorage](src/traits/inventory.rs):